armohanyan/ecwid-online-store-test-task/README.md

 # 🛍️ Ecwid Online Store – Custom Widget with Admin Settings

+> **Note:**
+> Based on the task requirements, the Docker build process compiles both the Vue frontend and Node/Express backend.
+The built Vue app (`dist` folder) is then copied into the Express backend’s `public` folder to be served as static files.
+Therefore, running the Express server will serve the Vue frontend at **http://localhost:3000**.

 This project is a full-stack TypeScript-based application that integrates a custom **"Recently Updated Products"** widget into an Ecwid online store.
 It also provides an admin **settings page** where the store owner can configure the widget and export product data.

 All parts are fully containerized with **Docker Compose** and can be launched with a single command.